truekas/PencilSharpener/README.md

 ```
 Hit `esc + refresh + power` to go back into the recovery menu and now boot onto your v124 recovery USB and follow its instructions.
 Follow the [keyroll steps](#fixing-rolled-keys) if you keyroll again.

 After the recovery process is complete, choose to boot into ChromeOS.
-Then switch to the VT2 console on the sign-in screen by pressing `ctrl + alt + f2` and run:
+Then switch to the VT2 console on the sign-in screen by pressing `ctrl + alt + f2`.
+If you are prompted to login on the console, try to login as `chronos` with no password, and elevate to root by using `sudo -i`.
+If that does not work, you can also try logging in as `root` and then using `test0000` as your password.
+After you have access to the shell, run the following commands.
 ```
 tpm_manager_client take_ownership
 cryptohome --action=remove_firmware_management_parameters